rebootl/diskmon/README.md

 Configuration in MyConfig.pm

-./diskmon.pl to collect data (e.g. use w/ cron).
+./diskmon.pl to collect data (e.g. use w/ cron, as root).

 ./server.pl to start the server (default port 6001).